 Showing Message Data

 The next section of the menu provides several operations to show the message data content found in the stream.
-The features are is typically used for short periods of time to examine the data stream and to confirm that the stream contents are expected.
+The features are typically used for short periods of time to examine the data stream and to confirm that the stream contents are expected.

 - Show Message Types